Red Bull Ring

 When Formula One outgrew the circuit, a plan was drawn up to extend the layout.
 Parts of the circuit, including the pits and main grandstand, were demolished, but construction work was stopped and the circuit remained unusable for several years before it was purchased by Red Bull's Dietrich Mateschitz and rebuilt.
-Renamed the Red Bull Ring the track was reopened on 15 May 2011 and subsequently hosted a round of the 2011 DTM season and a round of the 2011 F2 championship.
+Renamed the Red Bull Ring, the track was reopened on 15 May 2011, and subsequently hosted a round of the 2011 DTM season and a round of the 2011 F2 championship.
 Formula One returned to the circuit in the 2014 season, and MotoGP returned to the circuit in the 2016 season.
 The Red Bull Ring also hosted a second F1 event named the Styrian Grand Prix in 2020 and 2021; and a second MotoGP event named the Styrian motorcycle Grand Prix in 2020 and 2021 after the COVID-19 pandemic affected the schedules of both of those seasons.

 History

 Österreichring (1969–1995)

 "At Zeltweg, down the long straight to the Bosch Kurve, the car was throwing out 1400 bhp and just kept on pushing – you felt like you were sitting on a rocket."

 — Gerhard Berger (speaking in 2007) on the turbocharged Benetton-BMW he drove in F1 in the 1986 season.

 Österreichring track layout from 1977 to 1995, with Hella-Licht chicane.
-The corner lined in gray, "Voest-Hügel", was used on the circuit's original configuration from 1969 to 1976.
+The corner lined in gray, "Hella-Licht Kurve", was used on the circuit's original configuration from 1969 to 1976.

 Originally built in 1969 to replace the bland and bumpy Zeltweg Airfield circuit located just across the expressway, the Österreichring track was situated in the Styrian mountains and it was a visually spectacular and scenic circuit.
 Although narrow at 10 m in all places, the track was very fast, every corner was a fast sweeper and was taken in no lower than third gear in a five-speed gearbox and fourth in a six-speed gearbox.
 It had noticeable changes in elevation during the course of a lap, 65 m from lowest to highest point.
 Like most fast circuits it was a circuit hard on engines but more difficult on tyres, because of the speeds being so consistently high.
 Many considered the Österreichring to be dangerous, especially the Bosch Kurve, a 180-degree banked downhill right-hand corner with almost no run-off area which, by 1986 when turbos pushed Formula One engine power to upwards of 1400 bhp in qualifying, saw Derek Warwick speed trapped at 344 km/h in his BMW powered Brabham BT55 on the run to the Bosch Kurve.
 There were other testing corners such as Voest-Hugel, which was a flat-out 180 mph right-hander that eventually led to the 150 mph Sebring-Auspuff Kurve (this corner had many names over the years, Dr. Tiroch and Glatz Kurve were others) which was an essential corner to get right because of the long straight afterwards that led to the Bosch Kurve.